evert/evert.github.com/_posts/2019/2019-11-29-json-links.md

 ```

 The [Github v3 API][2] uses this convention, and it's formalized a bit more
 in [RESTful JSON][3].
-You can see this convention used in the
+You can also see this convention used in the
-[OAuth2 discovery document][4], although it uses the `_uri` prefix, which is
+[OAuth2 discovery document][4], although it uses the `_uri` prefix.
-_probably_ more correct.

 There is also [JSON-LD][4] and Hydra, which is a pretty popular format.
 I'm
-not sure if it's possible to encode RFC8288 links in a lossless way.
+not 100% sure if it's possible to encode RFC8288 links in a lossless way.

 The issue with not having a good default
 ----------------------------------------

 New formats get invented every day, and may of them will have some need to
-encode a link
+encode a link.

-Using something like JSON:API or Siren - although a good choice - is a big
+Using something like [JSON:API][12] or [Siren][11] - although a good choice -
-decision.
+is a big decision.
 Maybe even an emotional one.
-These standards are larger than their
+These standards are larger than
-formats.
-They're fairly opiniated and imply a buy-in into these opinions and
+their formats.
+They're fairly opiniated and imply a buy-in into these opinions
-their ecosystems.
+and their ecosystems.

 The result is when authors of IETF RFC's or other standards bodies run into
 this road block, they tend to just invent their own, often drawing inspiration
 on what's out there.

 I would really like to see a simple, uncontroversial IETF RFC that *just* makes
-a good suggestion on how to encode a link, and a set of links so the next time
+a good suggestion on how to encode a [RFC8288][1] link and a set of links so the
-the groups behind OAuth2, Web Things API or specialized single-purpose formats
+next time the groups behind OAuth2, Web Things API or specialized single-purpose
-like [json-home][5] or [Linkset][6] only have to do something unique if they
+formats like [json-home][5] or [Linkset][6] only have to do something unique if
-are really need to.
+they really have a unique need.

 How should it look like?
 ------------------------